-Mentat is a distributed modular SIEM (Security Information Management System) designed to monitor networks of all sizes.
-Its architecture enables reception, storage, analysis, processing and response to a great volume of security incidents originating from various sources, such as honeypots, network probes, log analysers, third party detection services, etc. Although the source code has not yet been made publicly available, the Mentat system has been developed as an open-source project.
+Mentat is a distributed modular SIEM (Security Information and Event Management System) designed to monitor networks of all sizes.
+Its architecture enables reception, storage, analysis, processing and response to a great volume of security incidents originating from various sources, such as honeypots, network probes, log analysers, third party detection services, etc. The Mentat system has been developed as an open-source project.

 Most network operators take care of their network and perform some kind of network monitoring.
 In order to keep their network under control and secure, they usually apply a combination of various passive and proactive methods (IDS, IPS, honeypots, probes).
 The biggest of them have a CSIRT/CERT or some other type of a security team to watch over the network and deal with any issues arising.

 CESNET is in the same position.
 CESNET operates a large high-speed network, called CESNET2, with a rich international connectivity and approximately 400 000 users.
 The CESNET2 network is carefully and systematically monitored by means of various tools, technologies and services.
 These generate a great deal of warnings – network anomalies, security events and incidents etc. Besides that, we receive the alerts about the problems in our network from third party services such as ShadowServer.
 On top of that, we have a CSIRT team the members of which use the OTRS ticket tracking system to handle any incidents.
 To look for relevant information in multiple places manually is rather time consuming.
 Thus, our biggest motivation to develop the Mentat system was to consolidate event sources, event persistent storage and event processing.